 Owners/Directors must notify DCDEE when a new employee is hired or moves into their facility by submitting a Change of Information form to the Criminal Background Check Unit.
 The owner/director must maintain a valid copy of each employee’s CBC Qualification letter on file.

 Multiple criteria are used when determining if an individual is qualified to work in licensed child care in NC.
 If an individual is on the Sex Offender Registry, Responsible Individual List, or Child Maltreatment Registry, they are automatically disqualified.
 Some pending charges or convictions may also result in an automatic disqualification or may require a different review process.
 Please review the Criminal Background Check Review Policy for further information regarding the process for criminal charges or convictions.

 If an individual is currently disqualified to work in child care, the individual must contact the Division of Child Development and Early Education, Criminal Background Check Unit (919-814-6401) to see if they are eligible to submit a new application for review.
 The applicant will not be allowed to submit a new application in the CBC Portal without prior approval from the CBC Unit.

 Out of State Applicants and Applicants Who Have Lived Out of State Within the Last 5 Years

-Submit the report(s), along with the Fingerprint Submission Release form to the Criminal Background Check Unit via mail, within seven (7) days from the date the NC application is completed in the Portal.
+Submit the report(s), along with the Fingerprint Submission Release form to the Criminal Background Check Unit by uploading this information into ABCMS, within seven (7) days from the date the NC application is completed in the Portal